richafnu/Viva/Viva/glint/setup/360-add-edit-cycle-questions.md

 ### View question details

-If you aren’t ready to add the question because you need more information, select the **Configuration symbol** next to the question to view:
+If you aren't ready to add the question because you need more information, select the **Configuration symbol** next to the question to view:
 - The item name
 - The item text
 - The item format